Sheridan Crane: Storylines

 Sheridan's father, Alistair Crane, does not approve of her relationship with Luis.
-By this point, Sheridan and Luis have realized that the man who Sheridan found dying in her childhood home was Luis's father.
-Fearing that the two will expose Alistair's vast number of illegal activities in their investigation, Alistair and Sheridan's brother Julian hire an actor (disguised as Luis) to trick Sheridan into thinking Luis is only using her for her money.
-When this scheme fails, Alistair decides to murder Sheridan.
+At this point, Sheridan and Luis have discovered that the man who Sheridan found dying in her childhood home was Luis's father.
+Worried that the duo will expose Alistair's numerous illegal activities during their investigation, Alistair and Sheridan's brother Julian hire an actor, who disguises himself as Luis, to deceive Sheridan into thinking that Luis is only interested in her money.
+However, when this plan fails, Alistair decides to kill Sheridan.
 He laces her wedding band with a quick-acting poison activated by her DNA.
 However, this plan ultimately fails when their wedding is postponed.
 Sheridan and Luis plan to have a double wedding with her former nephew Ethan Winthrop, and Luis's younger sister Theresa.
 With Ethan and Theresa set to be wed first, the entire ceremony is derailed due to the actions of Ethan's ex-girlfriend Gwen and Ethan's mother, Ivy Winthrop, who crashes her car into the church.
 The two decide to postpone their wedding in light of Ethan and Theresa having their wedding day ruined, but go onto their honeymoon anyway.

 While on their honeymoon, Alistair rigs a boat they rent with TNT and detonates it.
 Sheridan was on board when this happens.
 However, there is no body to be found, causing Alistair to take the extreme action of cremating a dummy, in order to make everyone believe Sheridan was dead and stop looking for her.

 Sheridan's body washes ashore on a nearby island and is resurrected via the prayers of the white witches Grace Bennett and Charity Standish.
 Sheridan is found by a fisherman named Brian, having only vague memories of a past life she shared with Luis on the Titanic.
 Sheridan, now going by the name "Diana", is taken to live with Brian at the island B&B where he resides.
 There, the pair fall in love, but Brian is hesitant about helping Sheridan recover her memories, due to fear that she will abandon him.
 Along the way, Sheridan discovers that Brian is estranged from his own family, who he has not seen since he was 18.